InstituteforDiseaseModeling/covasim/tests/README.md

 ## pytest

 `pytest` will automatically run all the tests in the folder.
 Just type `pytest` and it will run everything beginning `test_`.
+You can also run `run_tests`.

 ## Coverage and unit tests

+*Please see unittests subfolder.
+Note that the unit tests are currently broken.*

 To run code coverage on the unit tests, you can just type `run_coverage`.
 If that doesn't work:
 1) pip install coverage